Kakul22/ML-Portfolio/ML_Basics/Introduction-ML.md

 "Instead of writing rules, we give data — and the machine learns patterns from it."

-🚀 Why is Machine Learning Important?
+**Why is Machine Learning Important**?

 Machine Learning is widely used in real-world applications:

-📱 Recommendation Systems (Netflix, YouTube)
+ Recommendation Systems (Netflix, YouTube)
-🛒 E-commerce (Amazon product suggestions)
+ E-commerce (Amazon product suggestions)
-📧 Spam Detection in Emails
+ Spam Detection in Emails
-🏥 Healthcare (disease prediction)
+ Healthcare (disease prediction)
-🚗 Self-driving cars
+ Self-driving cars

 👉 ML makes systems smarter, faster, and more efficient

-🧠 How Machine Learning Works?
+**How Machine Learning Works?**

 Basic workflow:

-📊 Collect Data
+ Collect Data
-🧹 Clean & Prepare Data
+ Clean & Prepare Data
-🏗️ Train Model
+ Train Model
-📈 Evaluate Model
+ Evaluate Model
-🔮 Make Predictions
+ Make Predictions
-🔍 Key Idea Behind ML
+ Key Idea Behind ML

 Machine Learning is all about:

 Finding patterns in data
 Learning relationships between input and output
-Using that knowledge to predict future outcomes
-📦 Example (Real Life)
+Using that knowledge to predict future outcomes Example (Real Life)

 👉 Suppose: